CPI Report: First Inflation Print Since Beginning Of Iran War Shows Consumer Prices Rise In Line With Expectations

 This puts the annual rate at 3.3% before the seasonal adjustment.

-Core CPI, which excludes food and energy, showed a 0.2% increase in March, slightly lower than a Dow Jones estimate, according to MarketWatch data.
+Core CPI, which excludes food and energy, rose 0.2% in March, slightly below the Dow Jones estimate, according to MarketWatch data.

 On an annual basis, core CPI stood at 2.6%, below Wall Street expectations.
 The headline and core inflation are still above the Federal Reserve’s long-term target of 2%.